 Also, I could be wrong.
 If I missed something important, then I’d love to hear from you.
 Here at Earthly we take build performance very seriously, so if you have additional suggestions for speeding up Ruby or Jekyll, I’d love to hear them.2

 The area where JRuby and TruffleRuby shine are long running processes that have had time to warm up.
-Based on suggestions I put together a repo of a simple small Jekyll build being built 20 times by the same process in a repo here.
+Based on suggestions I put together a repository of a simple small Jekyll build being built 20 times by the same process on GitHub.
 After 20 builds with the same running process the build times do start to converge, but even after that MRI Ruby is still fastest.

 I have filed a bug with Truffle Ruby and received some performance advice that I think is worth sharing here: